buffalojoec/solana-improvement-documents/proposals/feature-threshold-automation.md

 "support_signal" + <vote_address>
 ```

-Nodes shall send this instruction at some arbitrary point during the epoch at
+Nodes should send a transaction containing this instruction at some arbitrary
-least 128 slots before the end of the epoch and on startup after any reboot.
+point during the epoch at least 128 slots before the end of the epoch and on
+startup after any reboot.

 Note: If a feature is revoked, the list of staged features will not change, and
 nodes may still signal support for this feature.
 However, the runtime will not